-73. Attainment of the MDGs in the Americas remains a key priority for the PASB.
-The Organization's vision on the MDGs was approved by member countries during the 45th Session of the Directing Council in September 2004 (see CD45/8), and led to an official resolution (CD45/R3) calling for countries and the PASB to use the MDGs as a guide for national and international efforts towards better health for the peoples of the Region.

-74. Achieving the MDGs in LAC is a complex undertaking as conditions vary not only among countries but also within countries.
+- 65. In September 2000, the United Nations Millennium Declaration committed countries to a global partnership to reduce poverty and improve health and education, along with promoting peace, human rights, gender equality, and environmental sustainability.
+Attainment of the Millennium Development Goals (MDGs) in the Americas remains a key priority for the PASB.
+The Organization's vision on the MDGs was approved by member countries during the 45th Session of the Directing Council in September 2004 (see CD45/8), and led to an official resolution (CD45/R3) calling for countries and the PASB to use the MDGs as a guide for national and international efforts towards better health for the peoples of the Region. - 66.
+Achieving the MDGs in LAC is a complex undertaking as conditions vary not only among countries but also within countries.
 Even when countries on average appear to be on track to achieve some or all of the MDGs, a closer look at the sub-national level reveals that great inequities remain.
 In some countries, minorities and vulnerable groups lag behind favorable national averages where most MDGs will or have been met, while in others, it is likely that they will achieve only one or two MDGs.
-Thus achieving the MDGs in LAC requires more than merely focusing on poor countries, focalizing efforts on peoples living in poverty as 90% of the poor live in middle income countries.
-At the same time sub-regions such as the English speaking Caribbean have already achieved or are very close to achieving most of the MDGs - with the exception of target 7 - and therefore require an MDG plus framework (non-communicable diseases and Violence) that addresses their burden of disease specifically.
-A common thread is the need for a synergistic approach that addresses the determinants of health through inter-sector and interagency collaboration and the inclusion of citizens, civil society and grass roots as producers of health.
-The PASB's main focus in this respect is the "Faces, Voices and Places of the MDGs" initiative, the goal of which is to help the most vulnerable communities achieve the MDGs by reducing inequity through the empowerment of communities in Latin America and the Caribbean.
+Thus, achieving the MDGs in LAC requires more than merely focusing on poor countries, focusing efforts on peoples living in poverty, as 90% of the poor live in middle income countries.
+At the same time subregions such as the English-speaking Caribbean have already achieved or are very close to achieving most of the MDGs-with the exception of target 7-and therefore require an MDG plus framework (non-communicable diseases and violence) that addresses their burden of disease specifically.
+A common thread is the need for a synergistic approach that addresses the determinants of health through inter-sector and interagency collaboration and the inclusion of individuals, civil society and grass roots as producers of health.